About the VIP program

 - Attend the two-hour volunteer orientation and two half-days of professional training.

-Register for the volunteer orientation online.Thank you for your interest.
-If you have questions or require additional information contact Laurie Smith, VIP Coordinator, via email at VolunteerInParadise@pvlearners.net.
+Register to be contacted when dates for future orientation become available online.Thank you for your interest.
+If you have questions or require additional information contact Marisha Geraghty, VIP Coordinator, via email at VolunteerInParadise@pvlearners.net.